KorfLab/init/03_RULES.md

 Well stop doing it.
 Stop the copy-paste-modify practice.
 Stop looking up everthing on the Internet.
 Stop asking ChatGPT for answers.
 Stop using code completion.
-Use your brain to.
-Write every character of every line yourself, and when you get stuck ask a _person_ for help.
+Use your brain to write every character of every line yourself, and when you get stuck ask a _person_ for help.
 Yes, this will take longer.
 But you're here to learn, not to act like a robot.

 What makes a scientist a scientist?
 Two things: